 But to us, those guidelines are just a checklist, and the word accessibility doesn’t go far enough.
 Instead, we hold ourselves to a larger goal of inclusive design, based on empathy and the understanding of barriers others face, seen and unseen.

-This is a cornerstone of our business.
+This is a cornerstone of our business and one of our principles.

 It should be a cornerstone of our lives as well.